santiagosao18/EAN13_module/README.md

 The number 4007817502259 is a correct EAN-13 number, where 9 is the verification digit.

-If you compute <br/>
+If you compute: <br/>
 check_digit('400781750225') >>> '9'

-You can create randon EAN-13 numbers:
+You can create randon EAN-13 numbers:<br/>

 rand_ean_num() >>> '9704566317602'

-If you compute
+If you compute: <br/>
 check_digit('970456631760') >>> '2'

-You can also create randon numbers that does not satisfy the EAN-13 standard:
+You can also create randon numbers that does not satisfy the EAN-13 standard:<br/>

-rand_nean_num() >>> '8427672846691'
+rand_nean_num() >>> '8427672846691' <br/>

-which is not an EAN-13 number since the verification digit should be 9 instead of 1 check_digit('842767284669') >>> '9'
+which is not an EAN-13 number since the verification digit should be 9 instead of 1 <br/>
+check_digit('842767284669') >>> '9'

-With the function check_ean(digits) you can check if a sequence of 13 digits is a correct EAN-13 number: check_ean('4007817502259') >>> True check_ean('4007817502258') >>> False check_ean('9704566317602') >>> True
+With the function check_ean(digits) you can check if a sequence of 13 digits is a correct EAN-13 number:<br/>
+check_ean('4007817502259') >>> True
+check_ean('4007817502258') >>> False
+check_ean('9704566317602') >>> True